 Eberhard Kolb, historian

 German Democratic Party (DDP).
 Founded in 1918, the DDP had nationalist strains (it opposed the Versailles treaty and reparations payments).
-However it was chiefly a centre-left party: most of its values and policies were liberal or social-democratic.
+Despite this, it was chiefly a centre-left party: most of its values and policies were liberal or social-democratic.
 DDP members supported the Weimar Republic, the League of Nations and the rights of ethnic minorities (as distinct from the anti-Semitism of some right-wing parties).
 It urged government support for both capital and labour; and foreign policies to facilitate Germany’s return to the European community.
-The DDP won 39 seats in the 1920 Reichstag election, however their numbers dwindled consistently through the Weimar period.
+The DDP won 39 seats in the 1920 Reichstag election but their numbers dwindled consistently through the Weimar period.
 By July 1932, the party held just four seats.
-In spite of its small size, the DDP contributed several prominent Weimar ministers, including murdered foreign minister Walter Rathenau and long serving defence minister Otto Gessler.
+In spite of its small size, the DDP contributed several prominent Weimar ministers, including murdered foreign minister Walter Rathenau and long-serving defence minister Otto Gessler.

 1. Between 1919 and 1933 the Weimar Reichstag was filled with a plethora of middle-sized and small parties.